Wurfbainia vera: Taxonomy

-The taxa has previously been known as Amomum verum, named in 1757 by Elizabeth Blackwell (1707-58), a Scottish artist and business operator.
+The taxon has previously been known as Amomum verum, named in 1757 by Elizabeth Blackwell (1707-58), a Scottish artist and business operator.
 This is the first plant species to be named by a woman.

-Blackwell is more well known now as a botanical illustrator, however her book Herbarium Blackwellianum contained a valid naming of this taxa.
+Blackwell is more well known now as a botanical illustrator, however her book Herbarium Blackwellianum contained a valid naming of this taxon.

 The current species was described by the Czech botanist Jana Škorničková (born 1975) and the Danish botanist Axel Dalberg Poulsen (born 1961) in 2018 in the journal Taxon.

-One of the botanists who described this species, Jana Škorničková, along with her colleagues with IUCN, describes this taxa as part of a species complex.
-This complex includes specimens from Thailand and Indonesia known as Wurfbainia testacea and Wurbainia compacta.
-The taxa may be resolved into a number of more restricted species.
+One of the botanists who described this species, Jana Škorničková, along with her colleagues with IUCN, describes this taxon as part of a species complex, which encompasses specimens from Thailand and Indonesia known as Wurfbainia testacea and Wurbainia compacta.
+The taxon may thus require resolution into a number of more restricted species.

 Description

 The species grows as a herbaceous plant/herb, some 2-3 m high.

 As with other Zingiberaceae the plant consists of underground rhizomes, a pseudostem made of encircled leaf-sheaths and fruit.